Our Philosophy

 The underlying assumption is that if you choose to ignore that advice you’ll be constantly stuck trying to “correct” your camera.

-Or in short: Photographers have been fed the idea that “serious expertise” revolves around knowing which bells and whistles on your camera can be used to fight with - or override - your camera’s default programming….and thus, the simpler you make your scene, the less you’ll have to fight with your camera.
+Or in short: Photographers have been fed the idea that serious expertise is knowing which bells and whistles on your camera can be used to fight with - or override - your camera’s default programming….and thus, the simpler you make your scene, the less you’ll have to fight with your camera.

 Or one final way you could describe this whole crazy mess is to state that most photographers are now learning their “expertise” in two big steps: